-The University of Florida (UF) is seeking proposals from vendors for a complete block storage solution including hardware, support, potential installation and professional services, as part of the standard five-year equipment refresh cycle.
+The University of Florida (UF) is seeking proposals from vendors to complete technical refresh of the IBM Spectrum Protect (previously known as Tivoli Storage Manager) solution using node replication in our primary UF datacenter and an offsite location.
+The proposals shall include the design, installation of hardware, implementation of solution, maintenance support and professional services for client and data migration, as part of the standard five-year equipment refresh cycle.